sufone/hawl/README.md

 For information… should get a proper book.
 Wikipedia can do till then

 For data, let's start with CSV since it's easy to handle, then convert into a JSON to feed into the codebase

+# The data format:
+*The aim is to increase historical awareness and knowledge, in an easy to understand and quick to use way.*

+*Its better to collect more data and not use, than to need more information later and rush to find it*

+Data types: event, era, person

+Properties for each type (required are starred):

+Event: Name*, date*, region*, effect (calamity, blessing, neutral), blurb

+Era: Name*, start year*, end year*, region*, blurb

+Person: Name*, birth year*, death year*, region of birth*, regions of life, fields, affiliation, blurb